sreestack/videos/EC2instance/Readme.md

 -  To view the status of your AMI while it is being created, in the navigation pane, choose **AMIs**\.
 Initially, the status is `pending` but should change to `available` after a few minutes\.

 -  Launch an instance from your new AMI.
-Follow Lab 1 and in the AMI page when choosing the AMI select My AMI and select the AMI you created.
+Follow starting steps  and in the AMI page when choosing the AMI select My AMI and select the AMI you created.
 - Browse the IP address of the new instance.
 You should see the same message as before.

 We just created a golden image that we can now use to launch more instances.
 A golden image is , in simple terms an image that you have customized to with liking with data/configuration of your choice.
 It's saved as a personal AMI from which you can launch instances.